alpenwasser/TeX/A3Pages/README.md

 Compiling the Examples
 ----------------------

-`make` compiles both versions. `make clean` removes the log and aux files.
+`make` compiles  both examples,  one for  the memoir and  one for  the article document class . `make clean` removes the log and aux files.

 Limitations/TODOs